jsonmona/twilight-cpp/README.md

 ### How to build
 This project uses git submodule.
-Please run `git submodule init` after cloning.
+Please use `git clone --recursive` or run `git submodule update --init --recursive` after cloning.

 Please consult CMakeLists.txt on root directory for build options.